jfpoilpret/fast-arduino-lib/examples/complete/Conway/README.md

 I hence decided to use 2 rotating knobs (potentiometers), just like the famous "Etch a Sketch" toy, to go faster to a position in the matrix.
 I kept one push button for changing the state of the currently selected cell.
 Wiring then took 2 analog input pins and 1 digital input pin.

+An analog joystick with a button on top would probably be the ideal device for this, but I did not have one at disposal.
+Anyway, the program and the wiring should remain the same (or roughly so for the wiring).

 The circuit has another button, used to start the game (used to tell the system that setup of the first generation is finished) and also suspend it at any time, then resume it.

 Finally, to make the project a bit more challenging, trying to use the last available byte of code, I decided to reuse one of the pots used in setup in order to control the speed of the game.